 Potentially Significant Impact Less Than Significant with Mitigation Less Than Significant Impact No Impact No Impact.
-The Action Alternative would not result in the construction of new water or wastewater treatment facilities or expansion of existing facilities. c) Require or result in the construction of new storm water drainage facilities or expansion of existing facilities, the construction of which could cause significant environmental effects? \boxtimes Less than Significant Impact.
-Stormwater drainage Action Alternative include culvert replacement, culver reconditioning.
-The Action Alternative would maintain culverts and, in one instance, moving a culvert to fit the of excess sediment at the existing East Schooner Creadequately sized box culvert is expected to restore hy two existing culverts at Schooner Creek with an open channel width by 10 feet would also improve drainage several new catch basins would be constructed adjace existing county easement.
-These impacts would be be t cleaning in or restore ne natural de eek culvert ydrology in bottom ard e and tidal de eent to the S n place, an drainage parainage parai d ditch atterns by u attern.
-The u ement with Replaceme and increa upsizing removal an nt of the asing the d) Have sufficient water supplies available to serve the project from existing entitlements and resources, or are new or expanded entitlements needed? \boxtimes Less than Significant Impact.
-Water may be required for dust suppression during construction of the Action Alternative.
-The contractor would be responsible for acquiring water for the project. e) Result in a determination by the wastewater treatment provider which serves or may serve the project that it has adequate capacity to serve the project's projected demand in addition to the provider's existing commitments? \boxtimes No Impact.
-The Action Alternative will not produce wastewater. f) Be served by a landfill with sufficient permitted capacity to accommodate the project's solid waste disposal needs?
+The Action Alternative would not result in wastewater treatment facilities or expansion of existing uction of ne w water or c) Require or result in the construction of new storm water drainage facilities or expansion of existing facilities, the construction of which could cause significant environmental effects?
+Less than Significant Impact.
+Stormwater drainage improvements proposed under the Action Alternative include culvert replacement, culvert cleaning in place, and ditch reconditioning.
+The Action Alternative would maintain or restore drainage patterns by upsizing culverts and, in one instance, moving a culvert to fit the natural drainage pattern.
+The removal of excess sediment at the existing East Schooner Creek culvert and replacement with an adequately sized box culvert is expected to restore hydrology in this area.
+Replacement of the two existing culverts at Schooner Creek with an open bottom arch structure and increasing the channel width by 10 feet would also improve drainage and tidal dynamics.
+Additionally, several new catch basins would be constructed adjacent to the SFDB alignment within existing county easement.
+These impacts would be beneficial. d) Have sufficient water supplies available to serve the project from existing entitlements and resources, or are new or expanded entitlements needed? \boxtimes Less than Significant Impact.
+Water may be require construction of the Action Alternative.
+The contractor for the project. ng water e) Result in a determination by the wastewater treatment provider which serves or may serve the project that it has adequate capacity to serve the project's projected demand in addition to the provider's existing commitments? \boxtimes No Impact.
+The Action Alternative will not produce wa astewater. f) Be served by a landfill with sufficient permitted capacity to accommodate the project's solid waste disposal needs?
 No Impact.
-The project would be served by a landfill, with sufficient permitted capacity to accommodate the and would comply with federal, state, and local statute. e project's s solid waste disposal ne eeds, g) Comply with federal, state, and local statutes and regulations related to solid waste? \boxtimes
+The project would be served by a landfill, which will be identified by the contractor, with sufficient permitted capacity to accommodate the project's solid waste disposal needs, and would comply with federal, state, and local statutes and regulations related to solid waste. g) Comply with federal, state, and local statutes and regulations related to solid waste? \boxtimes